courtney-sims/courtney-sims/README.md

 </div>

 <p></p>
 <p></p>I'm a software engineer from Texas.
-I enjoy helping people have great experiences online, and just generally making everything feel cozy.
+I enjoy helping people have great experiences with technology and learning about how things work.
 In my free time I write stories and hang out with animals.
 <p></p>

 :writing_hand: Check out my latest blog post at [CourtneyWritesCode](https://courtneywritescode.com)